eTonguzov/Codewars/README.md

 These are my solutions to codewars [code katas](https://en.wikipedia.org/wiki/Kata_(programming)).

-In this repository, I add tasks solutions only in Python language.
+In this repository, I add tasks solutions in the programming languages: Python, Java and SQL.

 [My profile](https://www.codewars.com/users/eTonguzov) in Codewars.